Unified communications -- what is it and how will it benefit the enterprise? What are the IT and telecom organizations

 Unified communications implementation is a cultural change, not just a new way of building a better communications environment.
 The rapid integration of what were separate technologies into a unified environment affects IT management and staff.
 Can you future-proof the IT organization?
 Modified IT organizations, cross training and knowledge transfer in multiple technologies have become mandatory.

 The organization structure and staffing necessary for successful implementation is usually limited.
 Although existing organizational structures may have a common management point in the CIO, the staff is segregated by technology -- they operate in silos.
 Data network personnel are generally unfamiliar with UC and collaboration technologies.
 They also have little knowledge of the servers and applications running on their data networks.
 Applications personnel have limited knowledge of data networks and need knowledge of the collaboration products they will be operating for UC.
-New
+New applications will emerge that will be developed and installed.
+Mobile users add to the complexity and skills requirements.
+Those responsible for security must understand all of these technologies.
+These are the issues of organization readiness for UC deployment.

 Managing these segregated groups presents a challenge.
 Management is not required to bridge the ignorance gap among these groups.
 Management must make the business decisions justifying and promoting the UC technologies.
 It is common that management is removed from the nuts and bolts of technology.
 They will have a difficult time adjusting to the major decisions and challenges that will occur with a UC environment, independent of whose UC definition is used.